Synthetixio/SIPs/sips/sip-60.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->

-Migrate to a new more flexible SNX escrow contract that supports arbitrary vesting entry legnths, L2 escrow migration and account merging.
+Migrate to a new more flexible SNX escrow contract that supports arbitrary vesting entry lengths, L2 escrow migration and account merging.
 Allow users to migrate to the new contract and then deprecate the existing reward escrow contract.

 ## Abstract